 Create Keyword Focused Headlines

-Headlines are not only a great way to visually break up content but they play a role in on-page SEO performance.
-By using H1, H2 and H3 tags within your content you can use them to target keywords you want to rank for organically.
-The only rule of thumb I ask you keep in mind when writing keyword rich content headlines is to avoid keyword stuffing or using vaguely worded headings.
+Headlines are a great way to visually break up content and play a role in on-page SEO performance.
+By using H1, H2 and H3 tags within your content, you can use them to target keywords you want to rank for organically.
+The only rule of thumb I ask you to remember when writing keyword-rich content headlines is to avoid keyword stuffing or using vaguely worded headings.

 Add Imagery To The Page

-Visuals are what draws the users eye and adds a connection to the content.
-The correlation between the graphic and the on-page content should be in sync with one another.
+Visuals are what draw the user’s eye and add a connection to the content.
+The correlation between the graphic and the on-page content should be in sync.

 While the design appeal is important, image file names and ALT tags are imperative to your SEO strategy.
 These two signal to Google, Bing and other search engines the information they need to determine what the graphic or picture consists of.
 The image name and ALT tag also reinforce the on-page content when they are named to be page specific.